The Swimmer (short story): Plot

 Midway through his aquatic journey, some of Neddy's friends mention his serious financial misfortunes although he seems unaware of these.
 He meets with undisguised hostility at the poolside party of the Biswangers, a couple whom Neddy and his wife Lucinda have persistently snubbed socially.
 At the home of Eric Sachs, one of Neddy's closest friends, he is informed by Sachs's wife that Eric survived a life-threatening operation three years previous: Neddy has absolutely no recollection of Eric's illness.
 At the pool of Neddy's discarded mistress, Shirley Adams, she informs him she won't lend him any more money or serve him a drink, and dismisses him.
 Neddy proceeds on his increasingly grim odyssey.

 Neddy's physical strength declines precipitously, and it becomes painful for him to swim the length of each pool.
 Neddy is further disoriented when he feels a chill in the air, and notices, in the darkening skies, the constellations of autumn rather than summer.
 The normally stoic swimmer begins to weep.

 Finally, Neddy staggers to his home only to discover that the doors are locked: The house is empty and long deserted.

 Background

 Some scholars believe the story, originally conceived as a novel and pared down from over 150 pages of notes, is Cheever's most famous and frequently anthologized.
-As published, the story is highly praised for its blend of realism and surrealism, the thematic exploration of suburban America, especially the relationship between wealth and happiness, as well as his use of myth and symbolism.
+As published, the story is highly praised for its blend of realism and surrealism; the thematic exploration of suburban America, especially the relationship between wealth and happiness; and his use of myth and symbolism.

 According to critic Scott Donaldson, the composition of "The Swimmer" was a protracted struggle which occupied Cheever for two months.
 He described the "terribly difficult" ordeal in an interview with Alexandra Grant:

 Donaldson reports that "it was the last story he wrote for a long time."